 Mokuba Free Lace paper is a water-soluble stabilizer that comes in two parts.
-The first is a white, fabric-like paper with a sticky side that is protected by a glossy, brown, sheet.
+The first part is a white, fabric-like dissolving paper with a sticky side that is protected by a glossy, brown, sheet.
 The second is a transparent sheet that will lie on top to make stitching a breeze.
-Freelace paper is used to hold fibers, ribbons, fabrics, feathers, (or anything else that can be stitched or rinsed) until they can be stitched together into a unique piece of lace or fabric.
+Freelace paper is used to hold fibers, ribbons, fabrics, feathers, (or anything else that can be stitched and rinsed) until they can be stitched together into a unique piece of lace or fabric.
 It will allow you to create the airiest lace or more opaque, multi-faceted fabrics.
-Beautiful embellishments can be made with stitch alone, or any combination of stitchable materials.
-You will also need a sewing machine with thread, stitchable materials, and tap-water.
+Beautiful embellishments can be made with stitching thread alone, or any combination of stitchable materials.
+You will need a sewing machine with thread, stitchable materials, and tap-water.
 No complicated sewing is required!!
 Complete instructions are included, below, so that you can see how easy this process is!
-Email us with any questions email@example.com We would love to help!
+Email or call (816-746-6164) us with any questions firstname.lastname@example.org We would love to help!

 IMPORTANT: Freelace paper will begin to dissolve if even a drop of liquid touches it, so PLEASE do not set a cold drink on your work table!!!